legal resources necessary to hold negligent facilities accountable.

 While Windsor Gardens does not understaff the facility on a notional level, it does have only 22 minutes of RN time per resident per day.
 This is far below the national average of 40 minutes for each day.
 A lack of RN staffing affects the quality of the medical care that residents receive since the RNs are on the front line of dealing with resident health issues.
 This was manifested in a health citation contained in the 2018 inspection report where a resident did not receive the appropriate and required health monitoring, leading to the administration of unnecessary medications.
 At the same time, this nursing home has been cited for not ensuring that nurses received their required competencies within 90 days after being hired.

 On the most recent inspection report dated May 2018, Windsor Gardens received 25 health citations.
 While California nursing homes are generally more strictly than others across the country on their inspections, this is still double the average in the state.
 While there were no violations that caused actual harm to a resident, there were still numerous deficiencies with regard to required assessments and communication with residents.Was Your Loved One Injured at Windsor Gardens?
 Get Legal Help Now

 The attorneys at the Nursing Home Law Center will aggressively fight for your loved one, or on behalf of your family if your loved one has already passed.
 Nursing homes will generally vigorously fight claims at the outset, even if it is clear that they are in the wrong.
 Therefore, strong representation is a must to either prevail in front of a jury or advance the case to the point where the nursing home feels obligated to settle.
-Call us today at (800) 926-7565 for a free no-risk case assessment to see if you may be eligible for financial compensation when your loved one has been injured.
+Contact us today or call at (800) 926-7565 for a free no-risk case assessment to see if you may be eligible for financial compensation when your loved one has been injured.